Hartley County License Hearing Guide

 -

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so act quickly.
-Don't delay!
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended, regardless of the circumstances of your arrest.
+There are very limited exceptions to this rule.

 Automatic License Suspension